EmilHernvall/dnsguide/README.md

  * June 2020 - Fixed a security vulnerability in `read_qname` which allowed for
    a malicious packet to trigger an infinite loop.
-Modernized the code to conform to current rust pratices.
+Modernized the code to conform to current rust practices, and fixed various ugly inefficiencies.
  * July 2016 - Initial version